 In record M&A year, first trillion-dollar year for private equity within sight

-In record M&A year, first trillion-dollar year for private equity within sight2 min read .
-Updated: 18 Oct 2021, 11:45 PM IST

 Private-equity firms disclosed $868 billion in deals as of the third quarter, according to Ernst & Young